Feilding Old Boys Oroua Rugby and Netball Club

-Feilding Old Boys Oroua is a rugby club based at Nelson Street in Feilding and Kimbolton Road in Kimbolton, Manawatu District, New Zealand.
-It is a constituent club of the Manawatu Rugby Union and play under the name "The Stags", although the club is often referred to as "FOBO".
+Feilding Old Boys Oroua is a rugby and Netball club based at Nelson Street in Feilding and Kimbolton Road in Kimbolton, Manawatū District, New Zealand.
+It is a constituent club of the Manawatu Rugby Union and playing under the name "The Stags", although the club is often referred to as "FOBO".

-In 2009 the Feilding Old Boys club merged with the Oroua club, based in Kimbolton.
+In 2009 the Feilding Old Boys RFC merged with the Oroua club, based in Kimbolton.
 The club also combined rugby and netball clubs.

 The main rival club is Feilding commonly referred to as Feilding Yellows.
 The respective club-rooms are based on either side of the rugby field at Johnston Park.